wolfish/slack-slash-google/README.md

 * Google account to get Dev key, and configure Custom Search Engine

 ## Installation
-1. Create new dir on your server and download [latest release](https://github.com/wolfish/slack-slash-google/releases)
+1. Create new dir on your server and download and unpack [latest release](https://github.com/wolfish/slack-slash-google/releases)
-2. Unpack it, set proper permissions, create new virtual host or just get URL pointing to it
+2. [Get Composer](https://getcomposer.org/download/) to your dir if you don't have it installed yet
+3. Run `php composer.phar update` to get required libraries
-2. Create new "Slash command" in your Slack team
+4. Create new "Slash command" in your Slack team
   - Go to https://**YOUR-TEAM**.slack.com/apps/manage/custom-integrations
   - Select "Slash commands" and "Add configuration"
   - Set "URL" to one thats pointing to your new dir with dowloaded app (**IMPORTANT** it HAVE to be HTTPS!)
   - Set "Method" to POST
-  - Copy value from "Token" and paste it to `src/Config.php.dist` to `const SLACK_TOKEN = 'your_slack_slash_command_token';`
+  - Copy value from "Token" and paste it to `src/Config.php.dist` to `'your_slack_slash_command_token'`
   - Set rest of settings however you want
-3. Enable "Google Custom Search API" and get developer key
+5. Enable "Google Custom Search API" and get developer key
   - Login to https://console.developers.google.com go to "Library", search for "custom search api" select it and **ENABLE** it
   - Go to "Credentials" and "Create credentials -> API key" then select "Server key"
   - You can give it a name, and IP restrictions.
-After that copy the generated key and paste it in `src/Config.php.dist` as value in `const GOOGLE_DEV_KEY = 'your_google_dev_key';`
+After that copy the generated key and paste it in `src/Config.php.dist` as value in `'your_google_dev_key'`
-4. Create an CSE
+6. Create an CSE
   - Login to https://cse.google.com and create new custom search
   - You have to add at least one website that will be searched for results as priority
   - After adding move to configuration panel
   - Set "Image search" to ON (**IMPORTANT** if you don't do it image results will not be shown)
   - In "Sites to search" set select to "Search whole web (...)" (**IMPORTANT** otherwise only selected website will be searched for results)
-  - Click on "Search ID" and copy key to `src/Config.php.dist` as value in `const GOOGLE_CX_KEY = 'your_google_custom_search_key';`
+  - Click on "Search ID" and copy key to `src/Config.php.dist` as value in `'your_google_custom_search_key'`
-5. Edit `src/Config.php.dist` and set rest of the settings as you require (or leave them as default).
-Then change file name to `Config.php`
+7. Change file name to `Config.php`

 It should work after that, you can of course modify CSE settings to your requirements, like results only from one site, keywords, etc.